TilBlechschmidt/stembed/README.md

 ## FAQ

-- *Does this compete with Plover?* Kinda.
+- *Does this compete with Plover?* In a way.
+See below.
 - *Are you happy about this?* No.
 - *Is it necessary?* Unfortunately, yes.
 - *Would you be open to collaborating with Plover?* Absolutely!
 Although at this time I do not see a way of integrating this project with Plover which does not involve scrapping their current codebase.
 See below for more info.